PhilMele/M2Project/readme.md

    If `currentNPC`'s lifepoints are equal to `0`, this function is triggered.

-   It starts by resetting the 3 `#fight-comment` ids to empty and populate them with new information, informing:
+   It starts by resetting the three `#fight-comment` IDs to empty and populate them with new information, informing:
    * `currentNPC has been defeated
    * hero has acquired the item attached to the death of `currentNPC`